Evan Davis

-Evan Harold Davis (born 8 April 1962) is an English journalist, presenter for the BBC, and former economist.
-He has presented Dragons' Den since 2005, and PM since 2018.
+Evan Harold Davis (born 8 April 1962) is an English broadcaster and former economist.
+Working for the BBC, he has presented Dragons' Den on BBC Television since 2005, and PM on BBC Radio 4 since 2018.
+He also presents The Bottom Line, a business-related discussion programme.

 In October 2001, Davis took over from Peter Jay as the BBC's economics editor.
-He left this post in April 2008 to become a presenter on BBC Radio 4's Today programme.
+He left this post in April 2008 to become a presenter on Radio 4's Today programme.
 In September 2014, he left Today to be the main presenter of Newsnight for four years.
 On 5 November 2018, Davis began presenting Radio 4's PM programme.

-Early life
+Early life and education

+Davis was born in Malvern, Worcestershire, to South African parents, Quintin Visser Davis, an engineer, and Hazel Noreen Davis, who would train to become a psychotherapist.
+He has two older brothers, Beric and Roland.
+The family had emigrated from South Africa to Malvern in January 1962 (Hazel was then pregnant with Davis) in reaction to apartheid.
+Two years later the family moved to Ashtead, Surrey, where Davis grew up.

-Davis was born in Malvern, Worcestershire, to South African parents, Quintin Visser Davis and Hazel Noreen Davis.
-He grew up in Ashtead, Surrey.
-He attended Dorking County Grammar School, which in 1976 became The Ashcombe School, Dorking.
-Davis then gained a First in Philosophy, Politics and Economics at St John's College, Oxford, which he attended from 1981 to 1984, before obtaining a Master of Public Administration at Harvard Kennedy School at Harvard University.
+Davis attended Dorking County Grammar School, which in 1976 became The Ashcombe School, Dorking, where he was head boy.
+Davis then attended St John's College, Oxford between 1981 and 1984, gaining a First in Philosophy, Politics and Economics, before obtaining a Master of Public Administration at Harvard Kennedy School at Harvard University.
 While at Oxford University, he edited Cherwell, the student newspaper.

 Early career

-Davis began work as an economist at the Institute for Fiscal Studies, and while there he was briefly seconded to help officials work on early development of the Community Charge system of local government taxation (better known as the Poll Tax).
+Davis began work as an economist at the Institute for Fiscal Studies, and while there he was briefly seconded to help officials work on early development of the Community Charge system of local government taxation (better known as the poll tax).
 In 1988 he moved to the London Business School, writing articles for their publication Business Strategy Review.
 He returned to the Institute for Fiscal Studies in 1992, writing a paper on "Britain, Europe and the Square Mile" for the European Policy Forum which argued that British financial prosperity depended on being seen as a bridgehead to the European Union.

 In 1993, Davis joined the BBC as an economics correspondent.
 He worked as economics editor on BBC Two's Newsnight programme from 1997 to 2001.
-In the mid-1990s he was a member of the Social Market Foundation's Advisory Council; he is a member of the British-American Project for a Successor Generation.
+In the mid-1990s he was a member of the Social Market Foundation's Advisory Council; he is a member of the British-American Project for the Successor Generation.